alex-bellon/wikipedia/README.md

 - [Silver ratio](https://en.wikipedia.org/wiki/Silver_ratio) - two quantities are in the silver ratio (also silver mean or silver constant) if the ratio of the sum of the smaller and twice the larger of those quantities, to the larger quantity, is the same as the ratio of the larger one to the smaller one.

 ## Odds and Ends
+- ["Assume a can opener"](https://en.wikipedia.org/wiki/Assume_a_can_opener) - a catchphrase used to mock economists and other theorists who base their conclusions on unjustified or oversimplified assumptions.
 - [BBC Redux](https://en.wikipedia.org/wiki/BBC_Redux) - a BBC Research & Development system that digitally records television and radio output in the United Kingdom produced by the British Broadcasting Corporation.
 It has been operating since 2007 and contains several petabytes of recordings and subtitle data.
 - [Cold Reading](https://en.wikipedia.org/wiki/Cold_reading) - a set of techniques used by mentalists, psychics, fortune-tellers, mediums, illusionists (readers), and scam artists to imply that the reader knows much more about the person than the reader actually does.
 - [Curse of the Colonel](https://en.wikipedia.org/wiki/Curse_of_the_Colonel) - an urban legend regarding a reputed curse placed on the Japanese Kansai-based Hanshin Tigers baseball team by deceased KFC founder and mascot Colonel Harland Sanders.